 Lightweight clothing for hot weather, such as athletic shorts and t-shirts

 Pants and shorts that you do not mind getting dirty

 Tennis Shoes, chacos, or sandals (close-toed shoes required for work sites)

-Shorts - no Soffees, cut-offs, spandex, or jogging shorts (knee-length shorts, capris, jeans
+Shorts - no Soffees, cut-offs, spandex, or jogging shorts (finger-tip length shorts, capris,

-are fine)
+jeans are fine)

-1

-Flip flops for use in the showers (if desired)
+Sweater, sweatshirt, or light jacket for chilly evenings Flip flops for use in the showers (if desired)

 Bathing suit - has to be a one piece for girls (if desired for off day)

-Raincoat/Poncho (if needed)

 Girls: it's a good idea to bring a couple of long skirts

-Guys: bring some khaki shorts for village visits

-Toiletr ries .
+Toilet

-Basic Personal toiletries - toothbrush, toothpaste, soap, shampoo, feminine items, etc.
+Basic Personal toiletries - toothbrush, toothpaste, soap, shampoo, feminine items, etc. Insect repellent Sunscreen Disinfectant hand gel

-Insect repellent

-Sunscreen

-Disinfectant hand gel

-Dramamine/Gas X/Antacids/Imodium/Tylenol (as needed)
+Dramamine/Gas X/Antacids/Imodium/Tylenol (as needed) Baby Wipes/Kleenex

-Baby Wipes/Kleenex

 Chapstick with Sunscreen

 Aloe vera - for sunburn relief

 Other

-ID (place in your carry-on bag and have a copy in your checked bag)

-All your linens will be provided but feel free to bring your own pillow/blanket, etc. if you'd like

-Bible, Journal and Pens
+ID (place in your carry-on bag and have a copy in your checked bag) All your linens will be provided but feel free to bring your own pillow/blanket, etc. if you'd like Bible, Journal and Pens Camera

-Camera

 Flashlight

 Work gloves

 Sunglasses / Hat

 Snacks

-' Water bottle that can be refilled
+Water bottle that can be refilled

 Spending money for day off

 Toys/games/crafts to play with the children

-Please e do not plan on being able to access / use laundry facilities.
+Pleas e do not plan on being able to access / use laundry facilities.